 Edmonton’s Food Bank collects food such as bread, pastries, fruits, vegetables, and near-dated dairy products from grocery stores, food producers, and warehouses.
 This food is edible, but not marketable for a variety of reasons, such as label or branding changes.
 Between 60%-80% of the food distributed by the Food Bank is gleaned from the food industry, including warehouses, grocery stores, farmers, and local growers.

 In April 2004, the Edmonton Food Bank moved to its current location.
 This warehouse, located at 11508 – 120 Street, has a dock, parking and storage space in a lower-traffic area.

 Our facility is centrally located and accessible to the entire city.
 It is close to major transportation routes and bus lines, has several loading docks, two walk-in deep freezers, and three walk-in coolers.
-With over 4.8 million kilograms of food coming in and going out of the organization each year, the loading docks are essential.
+With almost 6 million kilograms of food coming in and going out of the organization each year, the loading docks are essential.
 As well, the coolers and freezers enable us to maintain the quality of our perishable produce.